woocommerce/woocommerce/docs/code-snippets/customising-checkout-fields.md

 Custom code should be copied into your child theme's **functions.php** file.

+## Note

+Some parts of this document only applies to the shortcode Checkout, for adding fields to the Checkout block, [consult this document.](https://github.com/woocommerce/woocommerce/blob/trunk/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md)

 ## How Are Checkout Fields Loaded to WooCommerce?

 The billing and shipping fields for checkout pull from the countries class `class-wc-countries.php` and the **`get_address_fields`** function.
 This allows WooCommerce to enable/disable fields based on the user's location.